Small Business Taxes & ManagementTM--Copyright 2015, A/N Group, Inc.

 Upfront lease fees.
 Most auto leases have upfront fees that often amount to several thousand dollars.
 You can't deduct these in the year you enter into the lease, you've got to spread them over the life of the lease.

 Recordkeeping.
-Using the standard mileage method means you won't have to keep records of maintenance, gas, etc. (You'll still have to show the date, mileage, business purpose, etc.) That's a personal issue.
+Using the standard mileage method means you won't have to keep records of maintenance, gas, etc. (You'll still have to document the date, mileage, business purpose, etc. for any business use.)
+That's a personal issue.
 But if you're new at this, don't assume you'll keep the required documentation.
 Audited and don't have some of the gas receipts?
 There's a good chance the agent will disallow a deduction for those missing expenses.
+It won't take much in disallowed expenses to have been better off with the standard mileage rate.

 Interest.
 If you are an employee, you cannot deduct any interest paid on a car loan no matter what the business percentage.
 If you're self-employed and use the car for business, you can deduct the percentage of the interest that's equal to the percentage of business use for the year.